Microsoft/azure-docs.pt-pt/articles/sql-database/sql-database-connectivity-issues.md

 <a id="d-search-for-problem-events-in-the-sql-database-log" name="d-search-for-problem-events-in-the-sql-database-log"></a>

-### <a name="diagnostics-search-for-problem-events-in-the-sql-database-log"></a>Diagnostics Procurar eventos de problema no log do banco de dados SQL
+### <a name="diagnostics-search-for-problem-events-in-the-sql-database-log"></a>Diagnóstico: Pesquisar eventos de problema no log do banco de dados SQL

 Você pode pesquisar entradas sobre eventos de problema no log do banco de dados SQL.
 Experimente a seguinte instrução Transact-SQL SELECT no banco de dados *mestre* :